ministryofjustice/laa-check-client-qualifies/README.md

   although this could be a potential future option - the code we inherited from crime apply does have the capability of loading a Portal metadata file from a URL.

+## Manual Puppeteer upgrade

+The application uses puppeteer as part of its testing pipeline - namely as part of the browser tools dockerfile.
+This is pinned to a specific puppeteer version, but because Chrome updates quite regularly, we have to manually update this when a new release comes out.

+Here is an example PR of what the update looks like: https://github.com/ministryofjustice/laa-check-client-qualifies/pull/1482/files

+Note we use a custom image inside browser tools dockerfile - when you create the branch with the puppeteer upgrade, you'll also need to add the branch name inside the YAML file that pushes the changes to Docker (`browser_tools_docker_image.yml`), and update the CircleCI config accordingly.

+You can see our custom Docker image here - this will update once you've pushed a new image: https://hub.docker.com/r/checkclientqualifiesdocker/circleci-image/tags

 ## Branch naming

 We name our branches to start with the Jira ticket ID, followed by a short description of the work.